drmohundro/mohundro.com/blog/articles/2011-10-14-build-windows-conference.md

 So, enough about the conference, though... *how's the tablet*?
 It's hard to say.
 The most important thing to remember about Windows 8 is that it is a developer preview - __NOT__ a beta.
 Betas are occasionally buggy.
-Developer previews are... more than occassionally buggy.
+Developer previews are... more than occasionally buggy.
 I let my wife try out the tablet and she was so annoyed that she stopped using it.
 My favorite application so far is OneNote, simply because I'm finally getting to try a stylus and see how the Ink support is... and that has nothing at all to do